PRAGMATIC Argument

 — or to reject it, if it is negative: answer No to the question.

-With reference to this last operation, pragmatic argumentation can be considered to be a kind of effect to cause argumentation, S. Consequences.
-In fact, it is very different from a diagnostic argumentation reconstructing a cause from a consequence.
-Pragmatic arguments do not reconstruct causes; they transfer to the cause value judgments already cast upon the consequences.
+With regard to this last operation, pragmatic argumentation can be seen to be a kind of effect to cause argumentation, see consequences.
+In fact, it is very different from diagnostic argumentation, which reconstructs a cause from a given consequence.
+Pragmatic arguments do not reconstruct causes; they transfer to the cause value judgments that have already been made about the consequences.

-In scientific fields, pragmatic arguments are based upon established facts, “You smoke”; they rely upon a statistical-causal law “smoking increases the risk of cancer”; and thus lead to a conclusion “your smoking increases your risks of getting lung cancer”.
-As nobody likes to have cancer, negative judgment retroacts on the cause “I (should) quit smoking”.
+In scientific fields, pragmatic arguments are based on established facts, “You smoke”; they are based on a statistical-causal law “Smoking increases the risk of cancer”; and thus lead to the conclusion “Your smoking increases your risk of getting lung cancer.”
+Since no one likes to get cancer, negative judgment is retroactive to the cause “I (should) stop smoking.”

-In socio-political fields as in everyday reasoning the causal deduction characterizing stage (1) is reduced to a series of vaguely plausible correlated elements, that is to say, to a kind of “causal novel”, and, commonly to a mere metonymic transfer “this will result in that”; S. Metonymy.
+In socio-political fields as in everyday reasoning the causal deduction that characterizes stage (1) is reduced to a series of vaguely plausibly correlated elements, i.e., to a kind of “causal novel”, and, usually to a mere metonymic transfer “this will result in that”; see metonymy.

 2. Against pragmatic arguments